 There are four main steps to the process:

 For a further breakdown of each of these steps, it’s worth checking out Microsoft’s helpful video tutorials.

 TechRepublic also has an extensive guide to this process, complete with screenshots.
 Note that these platforms are constantly changing, so screens and button placements will vary over time.

 As a final note: Again, this implementation process requires technical expertise.
-If you’re going to deploy Microsoft Windows Virtual Desktop, it’s important that you do so correctly.
+If you’re going to deploy Microsoft Azure Virtual Desktop, it’s important that you do so correctly.
 To that end, it can be helpful to work with Microsoft experts who have implemented these solutions many times across many business contexts.

 If you’d like to learn more – or if you’d like to take the first step in implementing this solution for your organization – get in touch with us.

 At Exigent, we know Windows inside and out.
 We’ve been helping businesses to meet the demands of their fussiest Microsoft Windows power users since 1997.
 Cumulatively, our staff has over 200 years of experience implementing and supporting Microsoft technologies.